Sam Hilliard: Colorado Rockies (second stint)

 On November 1, 2023, Hilliard was claimed off waivers by the Baltimore Orioles.

 The Rockies reacquired Hilliard on a waiver claim on February 28, 2024.
 However, on March 21, Hilliard was designated for assignment following the acquisition of Greg Jones.
-He cleared waivers and was sent outright to the Triple–A Albuquerque Isotopes on March 23.
+He cleared waivers and was sent outright to the Triple-A Albuquerque Isotopes on March 23.
 In 65 games for Albuquerque, he batted .288/.374/.542 with 14 home runs, 44 RBI, and 13 stolen bases.
+He set the Isotopes career record for home runs on May 1, his 67th home run with Albuquerque.
 On June 21, the Rockies selected Hilliard's contract, adding him to their active roster.
-In 58 appearances for Colorado, he slashed .239/.305/.507 with 10 home runs, 27 RBI, and five stolen bases.
+In 58 games for Colorado, he slashed .239/.305/.507 with 10 home runs, 27 RBI, and five stolen bases.

 Hilliard was designated for assignment by the Rockies on March 27, 2025.
-He cleared waivers and was sent outright to Triple-A Albuquerque on March 31.
-In 40 appearances for the Isotopes, Hilliard hit .288/.372/.538 with six home runs, 24 RBI, and five stolen bases.
-On May 30, the Rockies selected Hilliard's contract, adding him to their active roster.
-In 20 appearances for Colorado, he batted .196/.328/.412 with two home runs, three RBI, and two stolen bases.
+He cleared waivers and was sent outright to Triple-A on March 31.
+In 40 appearances for the Isotopes, he hit .288/.372/.538 with six home runs, 24 RBI, and five stolen bases.
+On May 30, the Rockies added him to their active roster.
+In 20 games for Colorado, he batted .196/.328/.412 with two home runs, three RBI, and two stolen bases.
 Hilliard was designated for assignment by the Rockies on July 1.
 He cleared waivers and was sent outright to Triple-A Albuquerque on July 4.
 Hilliard elected free agency on October 3.

+KT Wiz

+On December 3, 2025, Hilliard signed with the KT Wiz of the KBO League.

 Personal life

-Sam Hilliard is the youngest of three sons.
-Hillard's mother, Tamara Hext, was Miss Texas in 1984 and 4th runner-up in the Miss America pageant that same year.
+Hilliard is the youngest of three sons.
+Their mother, Tamara Hext, was Miss Texas in 1984 and fourth-runner-up in the Miss America pageant that year.
 His father, Jim Hilliard, played for the Texas Longhorns football team and was an orthopedic surgeon for 35 years.
-In March 2018, Jim Hilliard was diagnosed with amyotrophic lateral sclerosis.
+In March 2018, Jim Hilliard was diagnosed with amyotrophic lateral sclerosis (ALS).
+Hilliard has supported the ALS Therapy Development Institute and the creation on Lou Gehrig Day in MLB.